 We performed a comparison between Microsoft DPM and Veeam Data Platform based on real PeerSpot user reviews.

-Find out in this report how the two Backup and Recovery solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The user interface is very good.
-The reporting and monitoring features are also good."
+Find out in this report how the two Backup and Recovery solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The initial setup is quite straightforward."

 "I could back up all the stuff we had, even the VMs we have for Hyper V."